ricokahler/flair/README.md

 ### Color system usage

 `react-style-system` ships with a simple yet robust color system.
-You can wrap your components in `ColorContextProvider`s to give your components context for what color they should expect.
+You can wrap your components in `ColorContextProvider`s to give your components context for what color they should expect to be on top of.
 This works well when supporting dark mode.

 [See here for a full demo of color context.](https://codesandbox.io/s/nested-color-system-demo-qphro)